wrmthorne/Unsupervised-NER/README.md

 # Fully Unsupervised Named Entity Classification

-`Please cite this project if you use it in your work.`
+`Citation:` Please cite this project if you use it in your work.
+A citation file is provided for ease.

 `FOREWARNING:` This algorithm does not perform exceptionally well.
 There may be means to improve this idea but as it is tangential to my research, I am leaving this here for now.
 Full discussion of evaluation and results can be found at the bottom.